Egalitarian Gradient Descent: A Simple Approach to Accelerated Grokking: Proposed Method: Egalitarian Gradient Descent

 \subsection{Comparison with Gradient-Filtering (Grokfast)}

-The \emph{Grokfast} method proposed by \citet{Lee2024Grokfast} induces fast grokking as follows: each row of the gradient matrix $G$ is replaced by $g + F(g)$, where $F(g)$ is a low-pass filtered version of $g$, computed by aggregating with a large buffer of the past history of gradients.
-This has the desirable effect of boosting the low-frequency components of the gradient and attenuating the high-frequency components thereof.
+The \emph{Grokfast} method proposed by \citet{Lee2024Grokfast} for inducing fast grokking goes as follows.
+Each row of the gradient matrix $G$ is replaced by $g + F(g)$, where $F(g)$ is a low-pass filtered version of $g$, computed by aggregating with a large buffer of the past history of gradients.
+This has the desirable effect of boosting the low-frequency components of the gradient, and attenuating the high-frequency components thereof.